brlin-tw/brlin-os-customizations/README.md

 # Buo-ren, Lin's OS Customizations

-This project provides personally preferred operating system environment build process, for convenience after re-installing the system.
+This project provides personally preferred operating system customizations, for convenience after re-installing the system.

 Via the use of Ansible automation, it should be able to extend it to other OS distributions.